SBRG/cobrame/docker/README.rst

 To run a Docker container with everything required to build and solve the iJL1678b model of *E. coli* K-12 MG1655 using qMINOS:

 1. Install Docker (https://docs.docker.com/install/)
-2. In the command line, run ``docker run -p 8888:8888 --rm -i -v $(pwd):/home/meuser/ -t sbrg/cobrame:master bash``.
+2. In the command line, run ``docker run -p 8888:8888 --rm -i -v $(pwd):/mount_point/ -t sbrg/cobrame:master bash``.

-This will initiate a Docker container (virtual machine) and mount the contents of the directory where the command was ran into the docker container at ``/home/meuser``
+This will initiate a Docker container (virtual machine) into the ``/home/meuser`` directory and mount the contents of the directory where the command was ran into the docker container at ``/mount_point/``.

-3. To start a jupyter notebook, run ``sh /home/meuser/run_jupyter.sh``
+3. To start a jupyter notebook, run ``jupyter notebook --ip=0.0.0.0 --port=8888``.
+Point the browser to ``localhost:8888`` and input the provided token to access notebook.

 Building Docker locally w/ SoPlex